 • Gallbladder problems

-How much Victoza do you take for weight loss?
+How much do you take for weight loss?

 Who should not take Victoza for weight loss?

-People who have a history of pancreatitis are also advised not to take Victoza.
+Additionally, those with a history of pancreatitis are advised against taking Victoza.

-People who take short-acting/rapid-acting insulin should also be cautious when taking Victoza due to an increased risk of hypoglycemia.
+People who use short-acting or rapid-acting insulin should be careful when taking the medication due to an increased risk of hypoglycemia.

-While Victoza is increasingly prescribed for people with type 1 diabetes (and others who take bolus/correction doses of insulin), you should be aware of the risk of low blood sugar levels and know how to act if you experience it.
+While this treatment is sometimes prescribed for people with type 1 diabetes, particularly those using bolus or correction doses of insulin, it’s important to be aware of the risk of low blood sugar levels and know how to manage it.

 Is Ozempic or Victoza better for weight loss?

-Research published in late 2022 found strong evidence for weight loss from Victoza but noted that people tended to lose more weight when taking Ozempic.
+A study published in late 2022 provided strong evidence of weight loss with Victoza but noted that people tended to lose more weight when taking Ozempic.